 3. Calculate your monthly payment

-For the last step, you’ll need to multiply your daily interest by the number of days in your billing cycle.
+For the last step, multiply your daily interest by the number of days in your billing cycle.

 Let’s assume that you’re billed on a 30-day cycle.
 To calculate your monthly payment, you’d make the following calculation: